 Are there any EMR or EHR programs set up just for lactation consultants?

-Yes, in fact in the USA there are almost two programs available!
-Yes, I said almost.
+Yes, in fact in the USA there are two programs available.

 The first is Mobile Lactation Consultant, known as MLC, an EHR program focused just on (you guessed it) lactation.
 It requires an iPad and doesn’t need to be connected to the internet while you chart.

-The second program, MilkNotes, has yet to be released but has been in beta testing for quite some time.
-It can be used on any mobile device or laptop and the charts are cloud based, meaning you’ll need an internet connection to do your charting.
+The second program, MilkNotes, can be used on any mobile device or laptop and the charts are cloud based, meaning you’ll need an internet connection to do your charting.

 Oh goodness no. There are actually a slew of available EHR and EMR systems out there that can be customized for lactation.
-You could set up an entire system through a HIPAA compliant Google account, there’s ChARM and Healthie and My Clients Plus and Practice Fusion and Simple Practice and… you’ve got a whole lot of options.
+You could set up an entire system through a HIPAA compliant Google account, there’s IntakeQ and ChARM and Practice Fusion and Simple Practice and Jane and … you’ve got a whole lot of options.